JimRottinger/learnings/AngularJS/BuildYourOwnAngular/005_scope-events.md

 ```

 Based on this code and the description, it should be obvious that emitting an event is much more performant than broadcasting one.

+## Additional Information on the Event Object

+At the moment, our event object only contains one attribute - the event name.
+That can only do so much for us.
+Now, we are going to bundle some more information in it, especially now that we are broadcasting and emitting events up and down the scope hierarchy.
+The first thing we can add is a link to the target scope (the scope that the event came from) and the current scope (the scope of the listener function we are executing in).
+We will call these `currentScope` and `targetScope`.

+## Stopping Event Propogation and Preventing Default Behavior

+Much like the way we often want to stop the propagation on javascript DOM events, it would be nice if we had a way to stop the propogation of scope events in Angular.
+Broadcasted events cannot be stopped, however, we want to have a `stopPropagation` function for emitted events to prevent them from bubbling up if its already been handled.
+We want to ensure that even if an event is stopped, it still gets handled by all listeners on the current scope.

+Another DOM behavior that we want to mimic is prevent the default behavior on events such as pereventing links from changing the url.
+It does this through `preventDefault`.
+But what default behavior do we want to prevent on scope events?
+Browsers have default behaviors, our scope does not.
+As it turns out, our preventDefault function will not affect the scope event system behavior.
+It simply meant to be a carrier of boolean information to be used later on.
+An example of when it can be used is by a custom directive to determine if it should trigger some default browser behavior.